The Allam-Fetvedt Cycle and NET Power

 About the project:

 The future of our planet – considering a rapidly growing global population – demands a balanced portfolio of renewables and carbon-based methods of power generation, particularly those employing carbon capture.
 Free emissions capture is the holy grail of carbon-based power generation.
 Today, power cycles require the addition of expensive, efficiency-reducing equipment to decrease and capture emissions.
 The Allam-Fetvedt Cycle is a new type of power cycle that takes a novel approach to emissions reduction.
 It uses the oxy-combustion of carbon fuels and a high-pressure supercritical CO2 working fluid in a highly recuperated cycle that captures all emissions by design.
 The only by-products are liquid water and a stream of high-purity, pipeline-ready CO2.
-The cycle can utilize a variety of fuels, including natural gas, unprocessed raw and sour gas, and gasified solid fuels such as coal or biomass.
+The cycle can utilize a variety of fuels, including natural gas, unprocessed raw and sour gas, and gasified solid fuels such as biomass.
 The Allam-Fetvedt Cycle embodies major advantages over conventional systems: attaining high efficiencies at low costs with low to no water consumption.
 All this with full, free emissions capture.

 In order to meet the world’s carbon targets, we must develop cost-effective technology to eliminate CO2 emissions from carbon-based fuels.